THOSSYN/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 11-binary_to_decimal script convert base 2 number to base 10
 12-combination scripts prints combination of two characters.
 13-print_float scripts print float number.
-100-decimal_to_hexadecimal coverts to base 16
+100-decimal_to_hexadecimal coverts to base 16.
+101-rot13 script uses the alphabet rotation to encrypt and decrypt 102-odd script print in pattern